bwo/monads/README.md

 selection) of monads which have implementations provided out of the box are influenced by the mtl.

+## Improvements from 0.1.0

+- All monad implementations interoperate with `clojure.algo.generic.functor`.

+- Internals rewritten to be faster and more flexible.

+- Automatic lifting in monad transformers

+- Applicative functors introduced; all monads support its interface.

 ## Usage

 There are some code examples, and some benchmarks, on the